coryallegory/MSJSONDate/README.md

 MSJSONDate
 ==========

-Cocoa library used to parse and generate date strings encoded using Microsoft JSON formats.
+Cocoa/Objective-C library used to parse and generate date strings encoded using Microsoft JSON formats.

 There are three general formats supported,